rpire/vet-clinic-database/README.md

 > This is a project from the first week of the fourth module of the Microverse Program.

-As its name suggests, Vet Clinic Database contains list of SQL commands to create a table in a database and insert a list of animals.
-Just if like they were patients in a vet clinic.
+As its name suggests, Vet Clinic Database contains a list of SQL commands to create a table in a database and insert animals with their respective information.
+Just like if the animals were patients in a vet clinic, and the information about them is stored in a table in a database.

 ## Getting Started